Break the tether of fear and re-discover your freedom.

 No one in the EU can doubt the fact that Britain has one of the most capable and professional armed forces in the world, and certainly the strongest in Europe.
 Given all that is going on with Russia and the Middle East, there are probably a few countries who will actually welcome the withdrawal of the British military.
 The EU most definitely does not.

-In terms of the defence manufacturing and technology industry, if Britain crashed out of the EU tomorrow, indeed it probably will later this month, there are many huge current contracts in place that will run on for years and decades even.
+In terms of the defence manufacturing and technology industry, there are many huge current contracts in place that will run on for years and decades after brexit.
 It may be impossible in a post-brexit world for Britain to participate in projects such as the Typhoon Eurofighter but for the rest of the world’s militaries, they have to rely on non-domestic technology and production to have access to the latest weapons-systems and Britain make the best of these.

 Britain won a number of air contracts in 2017-2018, including numerous F-35 sales to America and more than £5,828,515,000 (i.e. £5.8 Trillion) worth of F-35 aircraft to Australia.
 But can British companies depend on sales to America and Commonwealth nations and the rest of the world?
 No-one really knows.
 America has indicated it is supportive of brexit – but in reality America doesn’t buy much foreign defence equipment.